AnilKumar-nani/Emp4layer_testing/README.md

 # Emp4layer_testing

-Requirement is to write 4 layer employee program by conncting with database and to test with junit.
+Requirement is to write 4 layer employee program by connecting with database and to test with junit.
 Here, I added 8 class which contains their own details

 The Emp class contains the details of the employee like their name, desig, sal , emailid etc.